-- Identification of indisputable flaws or requirements of argumentation - Judgment about a specific quality dimension - Determination whether argumentation successfully achieves its goal
+- Identification of indisputable flaws or requirements of argumentation - Judgment about a specific quality dimension - Determination whether argumentation successfully achieves its goal effective in persuading?

 - Choice of comparison.
 Dimensions can be assessed absolutely or relatively. - Subjectivity.
 Perceived quality depends on the view of the reader/audience. (and maybe also on the author/speaker)